Corbeno/Idleon-Insight-Frontend/README.md

 Whenever you make a search, the URL is automatically updated to match, so you can share the results with your friends!

+## Preset Searches
+Insight also provides custom made searches for commonly searched bonuses!
+If you would like to add your own, either open a github issue or make the change yourself and open a pull request!

+Adding a custom search is *very* easy.
+Simply add an entry to the file in src/customSearches.json

 ## Can I use the same data set for my own website?
 Yes!
 Head on over to the [Idleon Insight](https://github.com/Corbeno/Idleon-Insight) repository, which has instructions on how to use the JSON yourself.
 ## I found something that is missing!